ibmresearchuk/discovery-service-with-personality-insights/README.md

 The following additional metadata is also added: crawl date, publication date, URL ranking, host rank, and anchor text.
 Historical search is available for the past 60 days of news data.

 ## Using the Watson Discovery Service
-This application demonstrates how Watson Discovery Service can be used to query the Watson Discovery News dataset to find articles or quotes about a person.
-The sentiment of the documents retrieved are analysed using the pre-enriched with cognitive insights added to News dataset.
-These results are then output to a file.
+This application demonstrates how Watson Discovery Service can be used to query the Watson Discovery News dataset to analyse authors of sports articles.

 To use this application, run `npm install` to install the required node.js packages: